 For each of these questions, explain your reasoning and clearly state any assumptions.
 The interviewer is interested in understanding your thought process and how well-structured your solutions are.

-Candidates are usually expected to have a good understanding of SQL, Excel, and PowerPoint, as well as a reporting tool - either Tableau or PowerBI.
+Candidates should understand SQL, Excel, and PowerPoint, as well as a reporting tool - either Tableau or PowerBI.
 Here are some SQL interview questions to practice:

 Find the three best-performing days ever recorded for each advertiser who achieved the highest weekly revenue.